Krukov/cashews/Readme.md

 ### Locked
-Decorator that can help you to solve Cache stampede problem (https://en.wikipedia.org/wiki/Cache_stampede), Lock following function calls till first one will be finished Can guarantee that one function call for given ttl, if ttl is None
+Decorator that can help you to solve Cache stampede problem (https://en.wikipedia.org/wiki/Cache_stampede), Lock following function calls till first one will be finished Can guarantee that one function call for given ttl

 ```python
 from cashews import cache  # or from cashews import locked

 @cache.locked(ttl=timedelta(minutes=10))